1. HOME

 In 2002, Broadcast Culture Award, 2011 Yokohama Culture Award, 2015 Himeji City Art Culture Grand Award, 2016 Akio Watanabe Music Fund Special Award.
 Awarded the Medal of Purple Ribbon in 2004, selected as a Person of Cultural Merit in 2018 and awarded the Order of the Rising Sun, 3rd Class, Gold Rays with Neck Ribbon in 2022.

-He is currently a professor at Tokyo College of Music, Tokyo Opera City Music Director, Ishikawa Prefecture Music Hall / European Music Director, Setagaya Art Foundation Music Division Director, and Himeji City Cultural and International Exchange Foundation Art Director, as well as committee member, advisor, councilman, and selection committee judge of music competitions of numerous other cultural organizations .
+He is currently a professor at Tokyo College of Music, Tokyo Opera City Music Director, Ishikawa Prefecture Music Hall / European Music Director, Setagaya Art Foundation Music Director, and Himeji City Cultural and International Exchange Foundation Art Director, as well as committee member, advisor, councilman, and selection committee judge of music competitions of numerous other cultural organizations .

 Since 1996, for 13 years, he has been a popular MC for “NHK Philharmonic Hour” on NHK-TV.
 Since April of 2015, he has been a commentator for NHK-FM program “NHK Philharmonic/The Legend.”